stu/xi8088_bios/README.txt

 - Added extra puase in RTC to try and fix 0xFF read.
 - Updated XTIDE bios
 - Included the bootmenu version of the bios now too
+- Added message in cpu to show Turbo On or Off.

 Changes - Version 0.9.0
 -----------------------